-Some had wheels which flipped, but these had to be pulled or pushed.
-A few of the early 19th-century push toy rails were made from tinplate, like the big, durable, stylized locomotive toys from the U.S., that were painted red and gold and decorated with hearts and flowers. model trains ho scale
+The earliest toy trains were made of lead and had no moving parts.
+Some had wheels which flipped, but these had to be pushed or pulled.
+A few of the early 19th-century push toy trains were made of tinplate, like the large, durable, stylized locomotive toys from the U.S., that were painted red and gold and decorated with hearts and flowers. model trains ho scale

-Around 1875, technological advancements in materials and manufacturing enabled tin to be scraped, cut, rolled, and lithographed faster than previously.
+Around 1875, technological advancements in materials and manufacturing allowed tin to be scraped, cut, wrapped, and lithographed faster than ever before.

-Toy trains were revolutionized when Märklin, a German company which specialized in doll house accessories, sought to create an equivalent toy for boys in which a continuous revenue stream could be guaranteed by purchasing add-on accessories for years after the initial purchase.
-Along with boxed sets containing a train and monitor, Märklin offered extra track, rolling stock, and buildings sold separately, creating the predecessor to the modern model train layout featuring buildings and scenery in addition to a working train.
+Toy trains were revolutionized when Märklina German company that specialized in doll house accessories, sought to create an equal toy for boys in which a continuous revenue stream could be ensured by selling add-on accessories for years after the initial purchase.
+In addition to boxed sets comprising a train and track, Märklin offered extra track, rolling stock, and buildings offered separately, creating the predecessor to the modern model train layout featuring scenery and buildings in addition to a working train.

-Electric trains adopted, with the first appearing in 1897, made from the U.S. firm Carlisle & Finch.
-As home use of power became more prevalent from the early 20th century, electrical trains gained popularity and as time went on, these electrical trains grew in sophistication, gaining light, the ability to change management, to emit a whistling sound, to smoke, to remotely couple and uncouple cars and even load and unload cargo.
+Electric trains followed, with the first appearing in 1897, made by the U.S. company Carlisle & Finch.
+As residential use of power became more prevalent in the early 20th century, electrical trains gained popularity and as time went on, these electrical trains grew in sophistication, gaining lighting, the ability to change direction, to emit a whistling noise, to smoke, to couple and uncouple cars and even load and unload freight.
 Toy trains by the first half of the 20th century were frequently made of lithographed tin; later trains were frequently made mainly of plastic.

-Pull toys and wind-up trains were marketed by children, while electric trains were marketed towards teens, particularly teenaged boys.
+Before the 1950s, there was little distinction between toy trains and model railroads–model railroads were toys by definition.
+Pull toys and wind-up trains were marketed towards children, while electrical trains were marketed towards teens, especially teenaged boys.

-Today, S gauge and O gauge railroads are still considered toy trains even by their own adherents and are often accessorized with semi-scale model buildings by Plasticville or even K-Line (who owns the rights to the Plasticville-like buildings produced by Marx in the 1950s into the 1970s).
-However, due to their high cost, one is more inclined to locate an HO scale or N scale train set in a toy shop than an O scale set.
+Now, S gauge and O gauge railroads are still considered toy trains even by their adherents and are often accessorized with semi-scale model buildings by Plasticville or K-Line (who owns the rights to the Plasticville-like buildings created by Marx from the 1950s into the 1970s).
+However, as a result of their high cost, one is more likely to locate an HO scale or N scale train set at a toy shop than an O scale collection.

-Many modern electrical toy trains comprise sophisticated electronic equipment that emit digitized sound effects and permit the operator to safely and easily run multiple remote control trains on one loop of course.
-In recent decades, many toy train operators will operate a train with a TV camera in the front of the motor and hooked up to a screen, such as pc monitor.
-This will show a picture, similar to that of a real (smaller size) railroad.
+Many modern electrical toy trains comprise sophisticated electronic equipment that emit digitized sound effects and allow the operator to securely and easily run several remote control trains on a single loop of track.
+In recent decades, many toy rail operators may operate a train using a TV camera at the front part of the motor and hooked up to a display, such as pc monitor.
+This will show a picture, like that of a genuine (smaller size) railroad)

 Thanks for your interest in model trains ho scale